Referral management Impacts both Patients and Providers

 Referrals can be a stressful transition for patients especially at a time when they are experiencing an escalation of care or change in diagnosis.
 Quality health outcomes depend upon patients' adherence to recommended treatment regimens and that starts by providing patients with clear expectations and visibility into their care transitions.
 A strong referral management process can determine whether or not a patient gets the care they need.

 Let's face it.
-The biggest issue with referral management is that patients don't follow-up.
-Patient non-adherence is a pervasive threat to the health and well-being of patients and a risk factor for subsequent poor health outcomes, including as many as 125,000 deaths each year.
+The biggest issue with healthcare referral management is that patients don't follow-up.
+Patient non-adherence is a pervasive threat to the health and well-being of patients and a risk factor for subsequent poor health outcomes.
 According to Becker's Hospital Review, approximately 33% of patients do not follow up with the specialist to whom they are referred.
 This leads to a gap in the continuum of care for patients and ultimately creates higher acuity cases.

 Referral Leakage Leads to Lost Revenue

-Another consequence of poor referral management is referral leakage, which has contributed to millions in lost revenue for health systems.
-In fact, 43 percent of health executives say their organization is losing more than 10 percent of their revenue to patients going elsewhere for care and another 19 percent of executives say they are losing more than 20 percent of their revenue.
+Another consequence of poor patient referral management is referral leakage, which has contributed to millions in lost revenue for health systems.
+In fact, 43 percent of health executives patients going elsewhere for care is costing their organizations more than 10 percent of their revenue, while another 19 percent of executives say it's costing them more than 20 percent of their revenue.

 Understanding the actual causes of this leakage and taking tangible steps to address this challenge are vital.
 Yet, almost one quarter of healthcare executives say their organization doesn't have a plan in place for monitoring and reporting on patient leakage.
 Even those who do track leakage aren't exactly sure what to do with it, with 20 percent of respondents reporting they don't know where and why patient leakage occurs.